hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 For datagroups, the export includes a comment header with metadata (partition, type, export date) followed by `key,value` lines.
 The default export path is in the backup directory with a timestamped filename, but you can specify any path.

 For URL categories, you choose between domain-only format (stripped of protocol and path) or full URL format (as stored by BIG-IP).
-Domain-only format is the most useful for reimport, as it matches the CSV input format.

 Exported files can be used directly as input for the Create/Update option, making it easy to replicate objects between BIG-IPs that aren't in the same fleet.